Compare the leading business credit cards for UK small businesses.

 This card can work for businesses of any size.
 You can order unlimited additional cards to support the business, offering flexibility and variety for any type of business needs.
 Credit limits of up to £250,000 are also available.

-In addition, the card has a rewards programme in place.
+In addition, the card has a rewards program in place.
 You'll earn uncapped 1% cashback on spending and you can redeem points against your balance, for cash or for discounted gift cards.
 If you agree to pay a fee of £99 per year, you'll also benefit from enhanced rewards, including Avios points.
-But you'll need to consider whether the rewards are enough to make the fee worth paying.

 To qualify for this card, the applicant needs to be a shareholder or director in the business, the business needs to be incorporated as an LTD or LLP, and turnover must be >£24k per year.
 The business must not have any CCJs outstanding.